INDIVIDUAL HERBS

 Internal stirring of Liver Wind

-Invigorates Blood, promotes menstruation, softens hardness and dissipates nodules
+Invigorates the Blood, promotes menstruation, softens hardness and dissipates nodules

 Chest and flank accumulations with pain and amenorrhea